COVID-19 Updates & Resources

 - Outdoor gathering limits will increase to a maximum of 100 people

-A two-metre distance must still be maintained at these events
+A two-metre distance (or 6 feet apart) must still be maintained at these events.

-The Canada-U.S. border closure has been extended until October 21, 2020.
+The Canada-U.S. border closure has been extended until February 21, 2021.
 To all our U.S. friends: we miss you and cannot wait until we can welcome you back when the time is right!
-We will keep you update on changes in orders.
+We will keep you updated on changes in orders.

 You can reach out any time with questions and interest in planning a future trip to Algoma Country.

 Algoma Country Staff

 We’re happy to answer your questions and provide you with the most up to date information.
 Here are the many ways to reach us: